-The sample was selected in five stages.
+The NSFG sample was selected in five stages.
 In the first stage, Primary Sampling Units (PSUs) were selected.
 PSUs are Metropolitan Statistical Areas (MSAs), counties or groups of counties.
 The 50 United States plus the District of Columbia were divided into 2,149 PSUs on the sampling frame.
-Of these, 366 are MSAs and 1,783 are non-MSA

-PSUs that include one or more counties.
+Of these, 366 are MSAs and 1,783 are non-MSA PSUs that include one or more counties.
 The PSUs were stratified according to attributes such as Census Division, MSA status, and size.
 One or two PSUs were selected with Probability Proportionate to Size (PPS) from each stratum.
 These PSUs were selected using systematic sampling when more than one PSU was selected.
 The PPS selection method assigns higher probabilities to PSUs with larger populations.
 The first stage selection probabilities are inversely related to the probabilities of selection at the second and third stages of selection such that sampling rates are approximately equal for all households within a sampling domain (designed for oversampling black and Hispanic persons, see Table 1).
 In general, large PSUs have lower within-PSU sampling rates while smaller PSUs have higher within-PSU sampling rates such that households in the same domain but different PSUs have approximately the same chance of being selected.
 The largest PSUs were selected with probability equal to 1.0 since any national sample of this size should include them.
 These PSUs are known as "certainty selections" or "self-representing" PSUs.
 These self-representing PSUs are in strata with only one PSU per stratum.
-For the 2015-2017 dataset, there were nine such self-representing strata.
+For the 2017-2019 dataset, there were nine such self-representing strata.
 There were also eight PSUs from strata that would be self-representing after three years, but are not self-representing in a two-year dataset.
 The remaining PSUs were from an additional 48 non-self-representing strata.

-Table 1.
-NSFG Sample Domain Definitions and Characteristics Domain Definition Total Households Est. Proportion Black Est. Proportion Hispanic 2011-2019 Rate/Domain 1 Rate 1 <10% HH Black, <10% HH Hispanic 65,009,685 0.018 0.022 1.0 2 >=10% HH Black, <10% HH Hispanic 19,871,976 0.426 0.029 2.6 3 <10% HH Black, >=10% HH Hispanic 20,270,438 0.026 0.380 2.3 4 >=10% HH Black, >=10% HH Hispanic 11,564,193 0.301 0.299 2.5
+Domain Definition Total Households Estimated Estimated 2011-2019 Proportion Proportion Rate/Domain Black Hispanic 1 Rate 1 <10% HH Black, <10% HH Hispanic 65,009,685 0.018 0.022 1.0 2 >=10% HH Black, <10% HH Hispanic 19,871,976 0.426 0.029 2.6 3 <10% HH Black, >=10% HH Hispanic 20,270,438 0.026 0.380 2.3 4 >=10% HH Black, >=10% HH Hispanic 11,564,193 0.301 0.299 2.5

-In order to facilitate the oversample of subgroups defined by race and ethnicity, the measures of size for the PSUs were a weighted combination of household counts.
+In order to facilitate the oversample of subgroups defined by race and Hispanic origin, the measures of size for the PSUs were a weighted combination of household counts.
 All Census Block Groups were classified into four sampling "domains."
 Households in domains 2, 3, and 4 were given a higher weight so that they would have a higher chance of being selected than those in domain 1.
 These weighted measures of size were used in both the first and second stages of selection.

-The second stage of selection was to select neighborhoods within PSUs.
-These selections are called Secondary Sampling Units (SSUs or segments) and are composed of one or more Census blocks with a minimum measure of size equal to 50.
-The minimum size requirement insures that within-SSU samples are large enough to support efficient interviewer travel.
-SSUs are selected with PPS.
-The samples were selected using systematic sampling.
+The second stage of NSFG sample selection was to select neighborhoods within PSUs.
+These selections are called Secondary Sampling Units (SSUs or segments) and were composed of one or more Census blocks with a minimum measure of size equal to 50.
+The minimum size requirement insured that within-SSU samples were large enough to support efficient interviewer travel.
+SSUs were selected using systematic sampling with PPS.
 The measures of size for these PPS selections are weighted measures of size such that SSUs with larger non-Hispanic black and Hispanic populations received higher probabilities of selection.